 And that’s focused on that.
-And I took what I learned in those other challenges and only added to my insight for my book and my workshops and only added to my understanding of even myself, and how I I operate and how my brain works as well and how the trauma has affected me and where it flares up again, what triggers I’ve got that I didn’t know I had even some additional ones.
-So that just added to my purpose, my my passion, this is what I’m supposed to do.
+I took what I learned in those other challenges and only added to my insight for my book and my workshops and only added to my understanding of even myself, how I operate and how my brain works as well as how the trauma has affected me and where it flares up again, what triggers I’ve got that I didn’t know I had even some additional ones.
+So that just added to my purpose, my passion, this is what I’m supposed to do.

 Yeah, I love that.
 I love that it took you this far of nine years from the idea to the end concept, the end product, and why I love that is because that’s a beautiful thing.
 It’s a great story, and it’s a great thing to tell people who are recovering Don’t put a timeline on something, have the idea and let it just let it evolve and let it emerge.

 And if it’s something that you’re meant to do, it’ll happen whether it takes five years, two years, one year, seven years, it doesn’t matter.
 What matters is that it’s a goal.
 And if you put a timeline on it, and you don’t achieve it, you’re going to be disappointed at that timeline.
-And recovery from trauma, stroke, anything dramatic, I don’t believe should have timelines that just should have a goal that one day I want to achieve this.
+And recovery from trauma, stroke, or anything dramatic, I don’t believe should have timelines I just have a goal that one day I want to achieve.
 I don’t know when.

 Oh, yeah, it was therapeutic in a very painful way.
-Because I got the all the medical records from the Alfred hospital.
+Because I got all the medical records from the Alfred Hospital.
 And when I read when I read through them, it was worse than I understood prior my injuries were worse and brought back all sorts of things.
-So looking at all of that, and reading all of that was was confronting.
+So looking at all of that, and reading all of that was confronting.

-However, I grew from that and I gained more insight as well, my injuries and also suppose I gained the insight about myself where I saw just what I achieved.
-It was worse when i realized.
-When I read the actual injury to the brain as well, and perhaps I had never really given myself any credit for what I achieved, because I just kept focusing on building up a lot of victim I’m going to rebuild my life and I’m going to learn and I’m going to grow which helped me in a very good you know, very good place.
+However, I grew from that and I gained more insight as well, my injuries also suppose I gained insight about myself where I saw just what I achieved.
+It was worse when I realized.
+When I read the actual injury to the brain as well, perhaps I had never really given myself any credit for what I achieved, because I just kept focusing on building up a lot of victims I’m going to rebuild my life and I’m going to learn and I’m going to grow which helped me in a very good you know, very good place.